-The GDPR applies to ‘Controllers’ and ‘Processors’ of personal data.
+The GDPR applies to both ‘Controllers’ and ‘Processors’ of personal data.

-The definitions are broadly the same as under the DPA – ie the Controller says how and why personal data is processed and the processor acts on the Controller’s behalf.
-If you are currently subject to the DPA, it is likely that you will also be subject to the GDPR.
+The definitions are broadly the same as they are under the Data Protection Act ( DPA) – ie The Controller is the person or organisation who says how and why personal data is processed and the Processor is the person or organisation that acts on the Controller’s behalf.
+If your organisation is subject to the DPA, it is highly likely that you will also be subject to the GDPR.

-You will have significantly more legal liability if you are responsible for a breach.
-These obligations for Processors are a new requirement under the GDPR.
-However, if you are a Controller, you are not relieved of your obligations where a Processor is involved – the GDPR places further obligations on you to ensure your contracts with Processors comply with the GDPR.
+However, if you are a Controller, you are not relieved of your obligations where ever a Processor is involved.
+The GDPR places further obligations on Controllers to ensure your contracts with Processors comply with the GDPR.

-For the GDPR, as a recruitment software provider networx are the Processor, and our clients are the Controller.
+As a recruitment software provider, networx are considered a Processor and our clients are the Controllers.

-However if a client uses networx recruitment services to manage vacancies, then networx are the Processor and the client and networx are the joint Controllers.
+However if a client uses our recruitment services, then networx remain the Processor but both the client and networx are considered joint Controllers.

 Any data breach (including Cyber Attacks) must be reported within 72 hours.
-Failure to report a breach within the 72-hour deadline could face a penalty of up to 2% of their annual worldwide revenue, or €10 million, whichever is higher.
+Companies who fail to report a breach within the 72-hour deadline could face a penalty of up to 2% of their annual worldwide revenue, or €10 million, whichever is higher.

-If an organisation does not follow the basic principles for processing data for example they fail to get consent from candidates to process their data or don’t provide candidates with the option to delete their information the fines can be even bigger.
-The data protection authority can issue penalties of €20 million or 4% of your global annual turnover, whichever is greater.
+If an organisation does not follow the basic principles for processing data, the fines can be even bigger.
+Examples of this could be failure to get consent from candidates to process their data in the first place or not providing candidates with the option to delete or update the information you hold about them.
+In this situation the data protection authority can issue penalties of €20 million or 4% of your global annual turnover, whichever is greater.

-This document has been created to provide HR departments with the information they need to ensure that their recruitment processes are compliant with the forthcoming GDPR, due to come into force 25th May 2018.
+The above information is designed to provide HR departments with the information they need to identify any potential risks and ensure that their recruitment processes are compliant with the GDPR Law.

-The information provided is the document is based on our own understanding of the new legislation and the potential impact that this will have on the way organisations recruit and the software they use to process/ store candidate data.
+The information provided on this website is based on our own understanding of the new legislation and designed to highlight some of the key considerations facing In House Recruitment Teams and the potential impact that the legislation has had on the way organisations recruit.
+Its also designed to show the importance of choosing the right recruitment software to process/ store candidate data.